How much time do I need to study?

 Now, plot it on a timetable.

-Once you have worked out where your time goes and thus how much free time you are likely to have, you can then look at how you might best use your time to meet your goals.
+Once you have worked out where your time goes and therefore, how much free time you are likely to have, you can then look at how you might best use your time to meet your goals.

 The next step is to calculate how much time you need to study.